M-hossameldine/TypeScript-Cheatsheet/Language-Features/Pick-and-Omit.md

-### Pick and Omit
+# Pick and Omit

 Pick and Omit are utility types available in TypeScript since version 2.1 and 3.5 respectively.

 #### Pick Example

-constructs a type made up of as subset of the properties of another type:
+Constructs a type made up of as subset of the properties of another type:

 ```
 interface Person {